aadil6971/basic-mcp-from-scratch/README.md

 # mcp-from-scratch

-This project is a demonstration of the `mcp` (Multi-Tool-Co-Protocol) library, showcasing how to create and orchestrate multiple tool servers with a client that uses a LangChain agent to consume the exposed tools.
+This project is a demonstration of the `mcp` (Model-Context-Protocol), showcasing how to create and orchestrate multiple tool servers with a client that uses a LangChain agent to consume the exposed tools.

 ## Overview